Daiver/NumGrind/README.md

  - Switch from raw pointers to smart pointers
  - Implement toString() for all nodes
  - Improve string formating
+ - Refactor all nodes
+ - Remove copy-paste from nodes.
+Add intermediate classes for binary operators

 ##Performance
  - Sdd pre-allocated arrays for intermediate results
  - (long term issue) Do not compute backwardPass for Constants
+ - (long term issue) Split mutable part of the graph (caches) into separate structure

 ##Tests
  - Split tests into several files